-The Cardinal is the highest-ranking Vatican official to ever be charged in the church's long-running sexual abuse scandal.
+The Cardinal is the highest-ranking Vatican official to ever be charged in the long-running sexual abuse scandal within the Catholic Church.
 The case could also test the credibility of the Pope’s initiatives to foster greater accountability over sex abuse scandals and cover-ups that have shaken the church across the globe for decades.

-Police have not released a detailed list of charges nor have they disclosed any information about the alleged victims, saying only there was "multiple complainants."
+Police have not released a detailed list of charges, nor have they disclosed any information about the alleged victims, saying only there were "multiple complainants."
 Cardinal Pell, has denied the allegations – again!
 Yes, again!

 For years, Pell has faced allegations that he mishandled cases of clergy abuse when he was archbishop of Melbourne and, later, Sydney.
 His actions as archbishop came under intense scrutiny in recent years by a government-authorized investigation into how the Catholic Church and other institutions have responded to the sexual abuse of children.
 Australia’s Royal Commission Into Institutional Responses to Child Sexual Abuse — the nation's highest form of inquiry — found shocking levels of abuse in Australia's Catholic Church, revealing earlier this year that 7 percent of Catholic priests were accused of sexually abusing children over the past several decades.
 Then, last year, allegations surfaced that Pell had sexually abused minors himself beginning early in his priesthood and continuing until he became archbishop of Melbourne.
 When asked about the allegations, Pope Francis said he'd defer to the courts before making his own judgment.
 "One mustn't judge before justice judges," Francis said.